ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/wasting_state_exposure/index.rst

 Case definition
 ---------------

 Wasting, a sub-compoonent indicator of child growth failure (CGF), is based on a categorical definition using the WHO 2006 growth standards for children 0-59 months.
 Definitions are based on Z-cores from the growth standards, which were derived from an international reference population.
 Mild, moderate and severe categorical prevalences were estimated for each of the three indicators.
-Theoretical minimum risk exposure level (TMREL) for wasting was assigned to be greater than or equal to -1 SD of the WHO 2006 standard weight-for-height curve.
+Theoretical minimum risk exposure level (TMREL) for wasting was assigned to be greater than or equal to one standard deviation below the mean (-1 SD) of the WHO 2006 standard weight-for-height curve.
 This has not changed since GBD 2010.

 +----------------------------------------------+
 | Wasting category definition (range -7 to +7) |